 Auto off Auto off Always On Source indicator The source indicator shows if the signal source of Bode 100 is switched on.
 By moving the mouse over the indicator, a pop-up allows to change between Auto off and Always on setting.
-More details regarding the source setting can be found in 9.2 Signal source settings on page 104.
-Receiver 2 Overload indicators The overload indicators show the signal level at the receivers of Bode 100.
+More details regarding the source setting can be found in 9.4 Signal source settings on page 80.
+Receiver 1 Receiver 1 Receiver 1 Overload indicators The overload indicators show the signal level at the receivers of Bode 100.
 Red color indicates an overload of the receiver.
 An overload warning will be shown in the chart in such a case.
-1 2017-03-02 Internal device calibration indicator Shows the date of the last performed internal device calibration.
+More details about the overload indicator can be found in 9.3 Choosing the receiver attenuator on page 78.
+A. 2017-03-02 Internal device calibration indicator Shows the date of the last performed internal device calibration.
 Move the mouse over the indicator in order to perform a new internal device calibration.
+More details about the internal device calibration can be found in 10.1 Internal device calibration on page 85.
 JA752C V Device connection indicator Displays the serial number of the connected device.
 If no device is connected, "No device" is shown.
 Move the mouse over the indicator in order to search or re-connect to a Bode 100 device.

-6.3 Chart context menu
+7.3 Chart context menu